outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	        	- avoid sitosterol, thyroid gland, b-vitamin supplements, sugar, amino acids like methionine and glutamate products like MSG, pollution
 	        	- avoid carcinogens in food, including:
 	        		- excessive hydrazine in mushrooms
-	        		- acrylamide in fried/roasted foods
+	        		- acrylamide in fried/roasted foods like potato chips
 	        		- fermented/preserved foods which are associated with stomach cancer
 	        		- carcinogenic supplements (aloe vera juice, anthranoids, areca, aristolochic acid, buckthorn, cascara sagrada, senna)
         	- substances to use with cancer